AIBlockOfficial/aiblock.dev/README.md

 $ yarn start
 ```

 This command starts a local development server and opens up a browser window.
-This command will execute "refresh", regenerating all openAPI md files.
+It will also execute "gen-all", regenerating all openAPI md files.
 (See package.json scripts)

 ### Build